NHERI-SimCenter/EE-UQ/Examples/eeuq-0003/README.rst

 Ground Motion Selection and Nonlinear Response Analysis
 ========================================================

-Shown in :numref:`fig_frame` is an OpenSees model sketch of a steel moment frame building.
-The 2D model represents 50% of the story in the weak direction of the building.
+Shown in :numref:`fig_frame` is an OpenSees model sketch of a 2D steel moment frame building.
 The building has a four-bay lateral frame with gravity system which is modeled by the leaning column in the model.
 The bottom two stories use the column section of :math:`W24 \times 207` and beam section of :math:`30 \times 108`.
 The top two stories use the column section of :math:`W24 \times 162`and beam section of :math:`24 \times 84`.
 The reduced beam section